nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User enter a shorter version of a command
-2. System identify which command to execute based on user input Use case ends.
+2. System identify which command to execute based on user input<br>
+   Use case ends.

 **Extension**